brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 Caye Caulker is a tiny Caribbean island where golf carts replace cars, the motto is *Go Slow*, and days revolve around snorkelling, rum punch and sunset swims.
 In 1961, Hurricane Hattie divided the island in two, leaving a narrow channel called The Split which is the best place to spend evenings at the bars and diving boards.
 I stayed in a small, beach style hostel that was so hot in the day that you had to go explore.
 I walked a lap of the island, nervously looking for crocodiles in the mangrove, and marvelling at the walls made of shells.
 Cocktail bars overlook beautiful piers and a creepy stingray beach where they swim over your feet.
 The nightlife was really fun, spent with nice people from the hostel and 50 cent bottles of rum.

 The real draw is the Belize Barrier Reef; second largest in the world after Australia.
-I did a full day of snorkelling around the Hol Chan Marine Reserve which manages and protects it.
-We swam with sharks and manatees, saw turtles and sea horses, learned all about the bright coral, swam through an underwater tunnel looking for eels, and I got the fright of my life from a [jumping tarpon](https://youtube.com/shorts/6OHu3vhgVfk?is=8zwsV_oMvCekgzvg).
+I spent a full day snorkelling around the Hol Chan Marine Reserve which manages and protects it.
+We swam with sharks and manatees, saw turtles and sea horses, learned about the bright coral, swam through an underwater tunnel looking for eels, and I got the fright of my life from a [jumping tarpon](https://youtube.com/shorts/6OHu3vhgVfk?is=8zwsV_oMvCekgzvg).
 It's the perfect way to spend a hot day, topped off with jerk chicken or crab while watching the sunset.
 Being on the island made me understand the *Go Slow* mentality, especially when their favourite fried breakfast of fryjacks leaves you in a food coma.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca7.jpeg">